ePages-de/epages-devportal/beyond-essence/help-center/language-peculiarities.md

 **Grammar**

-- Use infinitive in the title of a help article.
+- Use the infinitive in the title of a help article.
 Do not use gerundium or direct speech.

 **Terminology**